 Can an interpreter service be arranged for the visit?

 Yes.
 If you need an interpreter, please tell the operator when you are organising the in-home test.

 I live in a remote/regional part of Victoria.
 Can someone come out and test me in my home?

 Yes, Call-to-Test is now available across Victoria.

 Do I need a General Practitioner (GP) referral?

-Yes, you need A GP referral for a coronavirus (COVID-19) test to access the Call-to-Test service, unless the department tells you to get a test because you are a close contact.
+Yes, you need A GP referral for a coronavirus (COVID-19) test to access the Call-to-Test service.
 If you do not have a regular GP, our service can arrange a telehealth consultation for you.